Transcript: Dr. BAYO AKOMOLAFE on Slowing Down in Urgent Times/155

 Bayo Akomolafe: Yes.
 Right.

 Bayo Akomolafe: Mmm.
 Yeah, um.
-I'm happy for you, sister, not–not many people have the privilege, the space, the opportunity to be in the space that you are in.
-You know, to go to the forest to build a cabin and to live, it's entirely unimaginable to do that in a place like Chennai, for instance, where there’s hardly any green life here, it’s almost entirely structures and asphalt, and steel, and buildings, and parking lots, so it’s almost unfortunate, but I envy you, and at the same time, your question inspires me to think about quietude, as not an event, or, not a space or a moment that is internal, like, in one subjectivity, in one's mind, but quietude as an enlistment of bodies.
-Just like a wind rushing into a space and making everything shiver, my God, making the leaves rustle and shudder, and making the hollow spaces in the branches sing!
+I'm happy for you, sister.
+Not many people have the privilege, the space, the opportunity to be in the space that you are in.
+You know, to go to the forest to build a cabin and to live.
+It's entirely unimaginable to do that in a place like Chennai, for instance, where there’s hardly any green life here.
+It’s almost entirely structures and asphalt and steel and buildings and parking lots.
+So it’s almost unfortunate, but I envy you and, at the same time, your question inspires me to think about quietude as not an event or not a space or a moment that is internal, like, in one subjectivity, in one's mind, but quietude as an enlistment of bodies.
+Just like a wind rushing into a space and making everything shiver, My God, making the leaves rustle and shudder, and making the hollow spaces in the branches sing!
 Just enlisting all these bodies to perform the world in a particular way.

 Ayana Young: Wow Bayo.
 [Sighs] That was really profound and I'm really glad that you spoke to how to find this quietness and rest beyond what many of us think we need in order to gain those perspectives, and—